What Makes Arcadia Bluffs Worth the Trip

 The Bluffs is the reason people make the drive to Arcadia.
 Designed by Warren Henderson, it plays along the top of the Lake Michigan bluffs with views of the water on nearly every hole.
 The routing takes full advantage of the natural terrain with dramatic elevation changes and exposed holes that play differently depending on the wind.
 And the wind off Lake Michigan is a real factor.
 A calm morning and a breezy afternoon on the Bluffs are essentially two different golf courses.

 It is a genuine test.
-The par 3s are among the best in Michigan and the closing stretch along the bluff edge is as memorable as anything in Midwest public golf.
+The par 3s are some of my favorites in Michigan and the closing stretch along the bluff edge is as memorable as any finish I have played in Midwest public golf.
 For serious golfers this is the must-play round.
 For groups with a wider handicap range the openness of the fairways makes it more accessible than its reputation might suggest.

 The South Course